 In no particular order:- C.12-04/122-02, C.12-09/12-06, C.12-14/122-07, C12-23/12-18,c.12-30/122-15, and C.12-40/12-32.

-The rear F-4Cs have what appears to be a bomb casing in the gypsum.
+In front of the F-4Cs, there appears to be a bomb casing lying in the gypsum.

 Closer view of the front three in the group.

-Shortly after this photo, we had to leave the immediate area for safety reasons.
+Shortly after this photo was taken, we had to leave the immediate area for safety reasons.

 Sadly, we were stuck looking towards the sun, but it was exciting and noisy when three A-15 EF-18Ms, fully armed, arrived from their